 The Tastes of Home: Polish Cuisine in the New World

-default, Two women pierogi makers in aprons and hairnets at Pola Foods, located at 2303 West Cermak Road, Chicago, Illinois, 1988, photo by Richard Younker/, center, pola_foods-gettyimages.jpg
+default, Two women pierogi makers in aprons and hairnets at Pola Foods, located at 2303 West Cermak Road, Chicago, Illinois, 1988, photo: Richard Younker /, center, pola_foods-gettyimages.jpg

-Often, to find new opportunities, a family’s breadwinner leaves their home and country behind .
-But what kind of bread do they find in the place in which they end up?
+Often, to find new opportunities, a family’s primary breadwinner leaves home and country behind.
+But what kind of bread do they find in the places where they wind up?
 How do they preserve their culinary traditions?
 And how does cuisine travel?

-The United States of America became the home of the largest number of Poles, outside of Poland.
-According to data collected in 2009 by the United States Census Bureau, there are more than 10 million Poles and people of Polish origin living there today (10,091,000 to be exact) and almost 600,000 US residents speak Polish at home.
-Poles and people of Polish origin currently comprise 3.2% of the American society.
+The United States of America is home to the largest number of Poles outside of Poland.
+According to data collected in 2009 by the United States Census Bureau, there are more than 10 million Poles and people of Polish origin living there today (10,091,000 to be exact).
+Almost 600,000 US residents speak Polish at home.
+Poles and people of Polish origin currently comprise 3.2% of American society.

 Buds of memory

 A street view of the Old Donut Shop in Krakow (Stara Pączkarnia) on Stradomska Street.
-On Thursday, September 27, 2018, in Krakow, Poland, photo: Artur Widak/NurPhoto via Getty Images
+Thursday, 27th September 2018 in Kraków, Poland, photo: Artur Widak / NurPhoto via Getty Images

-In her book Nowy Jork: Przewodnik Niepraktyczny (editor’s translation: New York: An Impractical Guide), Kamila Sławińska writes:
+In her book Nowy Jork: Przewodnik Niepraktyczny (New York: An Impractical Guide), Kamila Sławińska writes: